Miho Takanashi: Early career

 Takanashi made her professional debut against Hyo Sun Kim at Max FC 13: In Iksan, on April 21, 2018.
 She won the fight by unanimous decision.

 Takanashi was scheduled to make her professional debut against Yu Fukuhara at KHAOS 6.
 The fight was marked by Takahashi's volume and pressure, which seemed to overwhelm Fukuhara from the very beginning of the fight.
 The fight ended by a third-round knockout, after Takanashi countered Fukuhara's front kick with a right hook.
 She poured on punches on her staggered opponent, forcing the referee to stop the bout.

-After her debut victory, it was announced that Takahashi would challenge the reigning Krush Atomweight champion Emi Matsushita.
+After her debut victory, it was announced that Takanashi would challenge the reigning Krush Atomweight champion Emi Matsushita.
 However, Matsushita refused to fight Takanashi, stating that a rookie in the organization shouldn't be entitled to title shot so soon.
 Accordingly, Matsushita was stripped of the title.

 Takanashi was scheduled to fight Moe Takahashi at Krush 96.
-Although Takahashi had more professional experience, Moe came into the fight with a richer amateur career, having won the K-1 Challenge Women's B Class tournament at atomweight.
-Despite a slow start, Takahashi improved as the fight went on and scored a knockdown with a right straight in the second round.
-Takahashi won the fight by unanimous decision, with scores of 30-28, 29-28 and 30-27.
+Although Takanashi had more professional experience, Moe came into the fight with a richer amateur career, having won the K-1 Challenge Women's B Class tournament at atomweight.
+Despite a slow start, Takanashi improved as the fight went on and scored a knockdown with a right straight in the second round.
+Takanashi won the fight by unanimous decision, with scores of 30–28, 29-28 and 30–27.